scala/docs.scala-lang/_overviews/plugins/index.md

 Here is a complete plugin that has an option.
 This plugin has no behavior other than to print out its option.

+    // IMPORTANT:
+    // this code was written for Scala 2.8.
+    // it needs to be updated for Scala 2.12.
+    // the changes required are modest.

     package localhost

     import scala.tools.nsc